gushogg-blake/svelte-view-engine/readme.md

 Active pages
 ------------

 In development, pages keep a websocket open with a regular heartbeat to keep track of whether they're open in a browser (active).
 On dependency changes, inactive pages wait for 100ms before scheduling themselves for rebuild, to allow active pages to see the change and schedule themselves first.
-Active pages also pass a "priority" argument to the scheduler, which just means they get added to the "out" of the build queue.
+Active pages also pass a "priority" argument to the scheduler, which just means they get added straight to the "out" end of the build queue.

 buildConcurrency
 ----------------

-`buildConcurrency` defaults to `os.cpus().length`, and limits the number of concurrent build processes to save memory and maximise processor utilisation.
+`buildConcurrency` defaults to `os.cpus().length`, and limits the number of concurrent build processes to save memory while maximising CPU utilisation.

 _rebuild
 ========